Complete K – Vitamin K Supplement

 It is now known that a Vitamin K2 supplement remains active for a long time in the body (up to 72 hours), at very low doses, while being ten times more bioavailable than a Vitamin K1 supplement.
 It also acts synergistically with a number of nutrients, such as Vitamin E and calcium.
 However, there are even more biological benefits of Vitamin K2.
 Here are a few other Vitamin K capsule benefits:

-- It moves calcium into tissues where it needs to be — the bones and teeth.
+- It moves calcium into tissues, bones and teeth – where it needs to be.
 When activating the synthesis of osteocalcin, a specific hormone of bone tissue produced by osteoblasts, it ensures mineralization by capturing and redistributing calcium within the body to the bones and teeth.

 - It, therefore, reduces osteoporosis-related bone fractures – particularly broken hips.

-- Conversely, it removes calcium from parts of the body where it shouldn’t be, such as the arteries and soft tissues where it can cause hardening.
+- Conversely, it removes calcium from parts of the body where it should not be, such as the arteries and soft tissues where it can cause hardening.

 - By doing so, it protects such tissues from eventual calcification in the form of atherosclerosis and aortic calcification.

-- And finally, it supports healthy functioning of the renal system by preventing calcium type kidney stones.
+- Finally, it supports healthy functioning of the renal system by preventing calcium type kidney stones.

 - A study published in the journal ‘Modern Rheumatology’ has also shown that Vitamin K2 may improve symptoms of rheumatoid arthritis, while other research suggests it can help maintain normal ATP production in mitochondrial dysfunction such as that related to Parkinson’s disease.